To Dry Camp or Not to Dry Camp?

 I did miss regular showers but when both of you have only had baby wipe showers for the past 4 days, it’s not too bad.
 We now try to camp near cities where we have a gym membership.
 I have found that the shower at the end of the workout is a great motivator to get me to the gym.

-A majority of the food we prepped went to waste, we overestimated our consumption and ate out more than originally planned and we now don’t prep as much and try to cook only using one pan.
-We do eat on paper plates and plastic ware.
+A majority of the food we prepped went to waste.
+We overestimated our consumption and ate out more than originally planned.
+Now we don’t prep as much and try to cook only using one pan.
+Eating on paper plates and using plastic ware saves on dishes.

-We got 2- seven-gallon jugs for potable water, not only did this remind us to stay hydrated, but it also helped keep the fresh tank fuller longer.
+We have 2- seven-gallon jugs for potable water.
+Not only did this remind us to stay hydrated, but it also helped keep the fresh tank fuller longer.
 I quickly realized that as a Washingtonian, our tap water is unique in the fact that it’s delicious.
-The rest of the country…not so much so I’ve come to really value good drinking water.
+The rest of the country, not so much.
+I’ve come to really value good drinking water.
 We also added a Nahla water filter under the kitchen sink to filter our cold water so it’s drinkable.

 Meeting new people on the road has been amazing.
 A vast majority of the people we have met boondocking have been really cool, down to earth people.
 We share places that we have loved to go, apps that we use religiously on the road, and those I-can’t-believe-that-happened stories we all have.
 Admit it, there was one time you forgot to put the stairs up or completely close the black tank.
 This rarely happens at an RV park and it’s something we really appreciate.